Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 ====================

 This chapter describes the (physical) validation of sizing the pipe diameter in a network.
-It also provides an overview of the assumptions made for the Optimizer in the current version of the Design Toolkit (PoC optimizer of January 23 2024) with respect to the sizing of the pipe diameter in a network.
+It also provides an overview of the assumptions made for the Optimizer in the current version of the Design Toolkit (PoC optimizer `v0.4.5 <https://github.com/Project-OMOTES/rtc-tools-heat-network/releases/tag/0.4.5>`_, accessed January 23 2024) with respect to the sizing of the pipe diameter in a network.
 We only consider here networks that contain sources, demands and pipes.
 We do not consider storage.

 Please note that the Toolkit is currently in active development, and as such, certain assumptions may be subject to refinement over time.